Gerold55/laptop/API.md

 - table - Colorize the table-like output
   - `table_bgcolor` - Table background color
+  - `table_background` - The table background color as texture
   - `table_textcolor` - Table text color
 - table_highlight - Colorize the selection in tables
   - `table_highlight_bgcolor` - Table highlighted background
   - `table_highlight_textcolor` - Table highlighted textcolor
 - muted - muted color
-  - muted_textcolor - Table textcolor muted
+  - `muted_textcolor` - Table textcolor muted

 - monochrome - Optimized for monochrome output (old computers).
 Some elements will be colorized using this color
   - `monochrome_textcolor` - default is nil. if set to RGB, colorization is applied on some textures (like tetris shapes)

-- fallback - without prefix
+- fallback - without prefix (obsolete)
   - `textcolor` Default text color for buttons and labels.
 Each "prefix" can have own textcolor, like major_textcolor and minor_textcolor for major/minor buttons or labels

 - Other settings / without prefix